-- "A-Link and Private Network Requirements" on page 24 - "Business and Management Network Requirements" on page 23
+- "A-Link and Private Network Requirements" on page 26 - "Business and Management Network Requirements" on page 25 - "SplitSite Network Requirements" on page 27

 Recommended Configurations

 Recommendations for possible configurations follow:

 - If your system has two 1 Gb and two 10 Gb Ethernet ports: - Set one 10 Gb port as the private network (priv0). - Set the other 10 Gb port as an A-Link network. - Set one 1 Gb port as the management link. - Set the other 1 Gb port as a business link.